 Pitch Time 25 minutes

 *Please note that price was correct at time of publishing and will be updated on a regular basis.

-This is a fantastic small family tent for year-round use.
+We think the Klondike 6 Person Tipi Tent from Robens is a fab tent.
+This tipi tent makes a fantastic small family tent for year-round use.
 The breathability of the fabric allows for cooler camping in the summer and warmer, dryer camping in the autumn and winter.

 I love the fact it already has a built-in stove pipe hole and pulley controlled ventilation panels at the top of the tent, utilising the higher space well.

 The lack of windows is a little downside for summer camping for me but if using this in the winter or without kids I certainly do not have a problem.

 I would look to purchase both the stove and carpet for use with this tent.